A little bit about my own learning...

 I remembering reading somewhere that people feel or think that they are not creative as they have not yet found a medium that excites their imagination, a medium in which they think best.
 This really resonated with me because clay is that medium for me; I love the tactile quality of it and work both sculpturally using traditional hand building making skills and with the craft of the potter’s wheel.

-In 1998 I received a BA Hons Degree in Fine and Applied Arts from the University of Ulster in Belfast, where I choose to specialise my practise in ceramics.
+In 1998 I received a BA Hons Degree in Fine and Applied Arts from the University of Ulster in Belfast, where I choose to specialize my practice in ceramics & sculpture.
 At college my passion was very much in working sculpturally with clay, the love of the traditional skills and craft of the potter’s wheel came much later.

 After graduating I spent a further four years developing my traditional skills, a year as a student of Craftworks Pottery School in Derry, two years working full-time as a production potter in Dublin for Colm De Ris pottery and a year on the Design & Crafts Council of Ireland’s Ceramic Skills and Design Course Thomastown Kilkenny.